ilias-sp/php-directory-explorer/README.md

 php -S 0.0.0.0:33333 -t .
 ```

+Alternatively, you can use the scripts supplied in `scripts` folder.
+Copy first the one for your OS to the root folder where the index.php resides.

 The above will start a web server that listens on port 33333.
 To browse it via your web browser, head on to:

 [http://127.0.0.1:33333/](http://127.0.0.1:33333/)